onap/doc/docs/guides/onap-developer/architecture/blueprint-enr.rst

 The community has implemented manually triggered scale-out and scale-in in combination with a specific VNF manager (sVNFM) and demonstrated this with the VoLTE blueprint.
-An operator uses the Usecase UI (UUI) project to trigger a scaleing operation.
+An operator uses the Usecase UI (UUI) project to trigger a scaling operation.
 UUI communicates with the Service Orchestrator (SO).
 SO uses the VF-C controller, which in turn instructs a vendor-provided sVNFM to implement the scale-out action.